BuilderIO/builder/packages/sdks/e2e/README.md

 Now, run commands to listen to changes for the SDK code:

-- `yarn run start` at the root of the SDK project to run Mitosis' `build` command
+- `pnpm start` at the root of the SDK project to run Mitosis' `build` command
-- If applicable, the command that builds your SDK of choice (e.g. `yarn run build:watch` for Svelte SDK)
+- If applicable, the command that builds your SDK of choice (e.g. `pnpm build:watch` for Svelte SDK)

 And finally, run commands to listen to changes for the e2e specs & server:

-- `yarn run dev` in `packages/sdks/e2e/tests/src/specs` to listen to changes for the specs
+- `pnpm dev` in `packages/sdks/e2e/tests/src/specs` to listen to changes for the specs
-- `yarn run dev` in your E2E server of choice.
+- `pnpm dev` in your E2E server of choice.

 If you don't want to listen to changes on the SDK itself, then you only need to run the first 2 commands once.